binarymist/talk_OWASPMeetup_Covid_2021-03-31/slides.md

 ----

-* Talk and workshop 3 things that Devs can do in their Sprints to improve their security, possibly a series of these?
+1. Talk and workshop 3 things that Devs can do in their Sprints to improve their security, possibly a series of these?
-* Session on what a good build pipeline looks like
+2. Session on what goes into a good build pipeline
-* A walk through of the new OWASP API Security Top 10 and how they compare with the OWASP Top 10 Web Application Security Risks
+3. A walk through the new OWASP API Security Top 10 and how they compare with the OWASP Top 10 Web Application Security Risks
-* Threat modelling code, how to do it? how to get the most out of it?
+4. Threat modelling code, how to do it? how to get the most out of it?
-* OWASP tooling and all the new projects that are happening
+5. OWASP tooling and all the new projects that are happening
 * Anyone got a topic they'd like to talk or workshop on?

 ----  ----